flopach/asset-monitoring-dashboard/README.md

 # Asset Monitoring Dashboard: Meraki IoT + Industrial Asset Vision

+> NEW UPDATE: Support of the updated IAV MQTT JSON schema

 2in1 Dashboard: Simply install your own dashboard anywhere within minutes with **Docker-Compose**, **InfluxDBv2** time series database and **Grafana** dashboard.

 * **Meraki MT sensors** – ideal for Meraki network users to monitor indoor IT facilities like network closets